-Please learn more about our plans for a safe and healthy Winter 2021 by reviewing each section of this guide for detailed information.
+Please learn more about our plans for a safe and healthy term by reviewing each section of this guide for detailed information.
 Follow the links in the menu for complete details.

 NOTE: If you encounter any of the following, students must contact the campus nurse and employees must contact HR immediately: